What is my mailing address at NEC?

 When the Residence Hall is open there is limited storage space for personal possessions or large, bulky items.
 Priority will be given to International Students and students that live outside of the New England Area.
 An application for school year storage will be available within the first 2 weeks of the academic year.
-Personal belongings (including large instrument cases) should not be stored in common spaces such as lounges or hallways.
-Additionally, storage is not available on campus for excess residence hall furniture.
-Bed frames, desks, chairs, dressers, closet doors, mattresses and other items may not be removed from rooms.
+Personal belongings (including large instrument cases) may not be stored in common spaces such as lounges or hallways.
+Additionally, storage is not available on campus for excess Residence Hall furniture.
+Bed frames, desks, chairs, dressers, mattresses and other items may not be removed from rooms.
 They may not be placed in storage during the academic year or during the summer months and must be present in the room upon check-out; students will be charged the full replacement cost of any missing item(s).

 There is no room insurance available through NEC, and it is difficult to find insurers who will provide coverage to residence halls.
 Many apartment and homeowner policies extend coverage to children attending college, so you should investigate if your belongings are covered by a parent's policy.

 You may also want to check with music stores in your area about insuring your instruments before you come to NEC.
 They may be able to refer you to companies in the area, which can provide coverage.
 Some NEC students have used Clarion Musical Instrument Insurance in the past.